gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 It glowed and sparked like a firefly caught in a lantern and fell over, its mechanical arms twitching.

 "Woo hoo!"
-Gumption shouted,
-punching the air with his fist as Mama Roo tried to drag him away.
+Gumption shouted as Mama Roo tried to drag him away.
 "You show 'em, mayor!"
 But even as he said it
 the other bots flung canisters of dizzysmoke at the villagers.